 - The application does not always work like it is supposed to.
 Some reviewers have posted that the application does not take a photo every time someone enters the wrong PIN or the wrong pattern.

 - Some of its competitors provide the added function of emailing the photos of the snoopers so that if the device is stolen, the image can be used for law enforcement purposes.

 - It is quite problematic to uninstall the application.
 For users who do not prefer to hit the uninstall button built into the app itself, it is imperative to turn off the intruder detection feature before the application can be uninstalled.

-A lot of the features of the application are not available free of cost.
+A lot of the features of the application are not available to free of cost.
 However, users can buy these features for under a dollar per item.
 The application clicks a photo using the front camera of your device every time a failed attempt is made to break into your device.
 Once users unlock their device with the correct PIN or pattern, the app shows the users notifications about the failed attempts in unlocking the device.
 On clicking the app notification, users can see the photos of the people who tried to wrongfully access the device.
-It also helps users check the last time that they unlocked the lock-screen on their device.
+It also helps users check the last time that they unlocked the lock screen on their device.